 burning).
 It should take about 5 to 10 minutes to get it to a full boil (the

-kind that can not be stirred away).
+kind that cannot be stirred away).

 Why use pectin?
 Pectin, which occurs naturally in fruit, is what makes the mixture thicken.
 The pectin you buy is just natural apple pectin, more concentrated.
 Using pectin dramatically reduces the cooking time, which helps to preserve the vitamins and flavor of the fruit, and uses much less added sugar.